 Approximate site of the Battle Row tenements, just east of the Hell's Kitchen rookery.
 It looks like a gallery but it's actually a clothes store...

 Approximate site of the Sebasopol tenement.
-This building is 405 West 40th Street, and is not the old tenement building.
+This building is 405 West 40th Street, and is

 Today's Port Authority looks like a modern day Thunderdome on the cusp of the old...